hukmaandev/Portfolio-Website-/README.md

 ✨ Features

-- 🌍 Interactive 3D Model** – A space-themed galaxy model created with **Spline**
+- 🌍 Interactive 3D Model – A space-themed galaxy model created with **Spline**
-- 💫 Hover Effects** – Smooth and engaging animations for an enhanced user experience
+- 💫 Hover Effects – Smooth and engaging animations for an enhanced user experience
-- 🎨 Modern UI/UX** – Designed with **React, Tailwind CSS, and GSAP** for seamless interactivity
+- 🎨 Modern UI/UX – Designed with **React, Tailwind CSS, and GSAP** for seamless interactivity
-- 📱 Fully Responsive** – Optimized for all devices (desktop, tablet, and mobile)
+- 📱 Fully Responsive – Optimized for all devices (desktop, tablet, and mobile)
-- 🛸 Dynamic Animations** – Smooth transitions and effects for a futuristic feel
+- 🛸 Dynamic Animations – Smooth transitions and effects for a futuristic feel
-- 🔭 Showcasing My Work** – Highlights my projects, skills, and contact details
+- 🔭 Showcasing My Work – Highlights my projects, skills, and contact details

 🚧 Technologies Used

-- Frontend**: React, Tailwind CSS, GSAP
+- Frontend: Html, Css, Javascript
-- 3D Modeling**: Spline
+- 3D Modeling: Spline
-- Animation & Interactivity**: Framer Motion, GSAP
-- Deployment**: Vercel / Netlify
+- Deployment: Hostinger

 📸 Screenshots

-*(Add screenshots of your portfolio here to give viewers a glimpse of the design!)*

 🚀 Getting Started